kortschak/git_workshop/notes/disasters.md

 $ git commit # This may need significant justification for the resolution.
 ```

-The merge will then continue until the next conflict - in multi commit merges this can happen repeatedly and is sometimes challenging.
+The merge will then continue until the next conflict - in multi-commit merges this can happen repeatedly and is sometimes challenging.

 A useful tool provided by git is `git mergetool`.
 This command invokes a conflict resolution tool that displays conflicts in a graphical way, allowing you to select which part to include in the merge.